-All listing packages we offer come with a MLS listing period duration of twelve (12) months, which means your property will be active on the MLS for six (6) months following your signing of the Massachusetts Mandatory Licensee Consumer Relationship Disclosure and Listing Advertisement Agreement.
-You’re welcome to utilize a Temporarily Withdrawn status during your listing period, cancel at anytime should you choose, and, if after 12 months your property is not sold, it will be your choice whether you allow your listing to expire or renew it for an additional listing period for a fee (we do not automatically renew listings).
+All listing packages we offer come with a MLS listing period duration of twelve (12) months, which means your property will be active on the MLS for 12 months following your signing of the Massachusetts Mandatory Licensee Consumer Relationship Disclosure and Listing Advertisement Agreement.
+You’re welcome to utilize a Temporarily Withdrawn status during your listing period, cancel at anytime should you choose, and, if after 12 months your property has not sold, it will be your choice whether you allow your listing to expire or renew for an additional listing period for a fee (we do not automatically renew listings).

-We list property for sale and rent in the largest MLS system in New England, MLS Property Information Network (MLS PIN).
+We list property for sale and rent exclusively in Massachusetts using the largest MLS system in New England, MLS Property Information Network (MLS PIN).
 MLS PIN gives us the ability to list property for sale or rent across every city in the state of Massachusetts.
-Further, once your property is listed in MLS PIN, which is only directly accessible by licensed real estate agents and brokers, it will be syndicated to popular third party real estate websites such as Zillow, Realtor.com, Trulia, Redfin, and literally hundreds of others, at no additional charge to you and without any action needed on your part.
+Further, once your property is listed in MLS PIN, which is directly accessible only by licensed real estate agents and brokers, it will be syndicated to popular third party real estate websites such as Zillow, Realtor.com, Trulia, Redfin, and literally hundreds of others, at no additional charge to you and without any action needed on your part.

 While it’s certainly possible for you to sell your property without hiring a real estate attorney, we strongly suggest that you, as a FSBO, hire a real estate attorney.
 The Offer to Purchase and Purchase & Sale Agreement are legally binding contracts which outline the rights and responsibilities of both the buyer and seller.
-These documents should be reviewed, and in the case of the Purchase & Sale Agreement, prepared by an attorney.
+These documents should be reviewed, and in the case of the Purchase & Sale Agreement, prepared by a licensed attorney.
 Moreover, in Massachusetts it is the obligation of the seller, or their representative, to prepare the first draft of the Purchase & Sale Agreement.
 FSBOs are advised to retain a licensed real estate attorney for the preparation of all legal documents and to serve as escrow agent.
 Lastly, the buyer and/or the buyer’s creditor (i.e. lender) will most certainly be represented by counsel.
 The peace of mind that a licensed real estate attorney provides throughout the FSBO selling process will far outweigh the cost.
 So should you hire a real estate attorney?
 Yes, limit your liability and exposure and hire a real estate attorney.

 Working with Your Flat Fee MLS Listing

-We strive to publish new listings and make updates to existing listings in the official Massachusetts multiple listing service (MLS), called MLS Property Information Network (MLS PIN), by the next business day, oftentimes faster, after you signup and make your one-time flat fee payment.
-Syndication of your listing to third party websites like Zillow, Trulia, and Realtor.com will take place in the coming hours after your listing is published in the MLS.
+We strive to publish new listings and make updates to existing listings in the official Massachusetts multiple listing service (MLS), called MLS Property Information Network (MLS PIN), by the next business day, oftentimes sooner, after you sign up and make your one-time flat fee payment.
+Syndication of your listing to third-party websites like Zillow, Trulia, Redfin, Realtor.com, etc. will take place in the coming hours after your listing is published in the MLS.

-While syndication to third party websites is oftentimes largely complete 24 hours following your listing being published on the MLS, syndication from the MLS to third party websites takes place on different schedules, not in real-time (yet for many real estate websites it has become closer to real-time over the years), and Entry Only New England does not have direct control over these schedules.
+While syndication to third-party websites is oftentimes largely complete 24 hours following your listing being published on the MLS, syndication from the MLS to third-party websites takes place on different schedules, not in real-time (yet for many real estate websites it has become closer to real-time over the years), and Entry Only New England does not have direct control over these schedules.

 Along with deciding the list price of your own home, property photos for an MLS listing are clearly important.